travelr/FluentCsvMachine/README.md

 > ## Background

-This started as CSV library for my personal private projects.
+This started as a CSV library for my personal private projects.
-My thought back then was the following: Do not test a dozen libraries, just write one of your one.
+My thought back then was the following: Do not test a dozen of libraries, just write one of your one.
 Since then it has been rewritten a few times.
 Mostly to show off that I can still write effient code while my occupation doesn't include any programming anymore.
 Finally I tried to make it as fast as possible while still returning a typed result and not just a set of strings.